pipegalera/pipegalera.github.io/content/posts/minimalistic_homeserver_3/index.md

 Remember to replace the home folder `your_user_homepath` for your own or whatever parent folder you want to use.

+**Hard earned tips**:

+- It is very easy to f\*ck up the routing paths between the different apps.
+I recommend not to skim the sections.

+- If using Tailscale: use the Tailscale IP, not the Magic DNS name.
+Prowlarr/Sonarr/Radarr will detech initially the server but will the have problems connecting.

 ## 1. Installation

 We will install arr suite via docker compose.
 I will use [hotio](https://hotio.dev/) docker images, but this also work with [linuxserver](https://www.linuxserver.io/our-images) alternatively.

-{% tip(clickable=false, header="Disclaimer and Privacy") %}

-It is very easy to f\*ck up the routing paths between the different apps.
-I recommend not to skim the sections.

-{% end %}

 My setup follows [TRaSH folder structure](https://trash-guides.info/File-and-Folder-Structure/) to avoid having duplicating media files and wasting storage. `Sonarr` and `Radarr` will "read" the files from `qbittorrent` (_Hardlink_), instead of creating a copy of it.